10 Top Google ranking factors in 2025

 But don’t copy them; do better!

-Don’t focus too much on reaching a 90+ score on Surfer ratings.
-That might be over-optimization.
+Pro Tip 2: Don’t focus too much on reaching a 90+ score on Surfer ratings or content length.
+That might be over-optimization, reducing your content quality.

 As we said before, first provide value, then optimize.
 If you can get your content score to 75+ after that, you have provided the needed solid “bedrock.”

-Focus on other SEO factors outside content – such as link building, site authority, and user experience.
+Focus on other important Google ranking factors your page’s content, such as link building, page speed, site authority, and user experience.

-Linking your pages helps Google understand the pages of your site and how they relate to each other.
+Linking your pages helps Google search engine spiders understand the pages of your site and how they relate to each other.
 And the better the big G understands your site, the higher your site’s chances of ranking high on search results.

-That said, “just” linking to related articles across your site won’t help.
+That said, “just” linking to articles on the same site won’t help.
 Create a sitemap.

 • What is your landing page like?